Paulicianism: Beliefs

 The Paulicians self-identified as Christians, but much about the nature of their beliefs is disputed.
-Their beliefs prompted Christian critics to brand them as Jews, Muslims, and Manichaeans but it is likely that their opponents employed these "pejorative" appellations merely as terms of abuse rather than as an accurate reflection of their beliefs.
-Controversies about the sect's faith include disputes about their beliefs regarding the nature of God, the nature of Christ and their devotional rituals and practices.
+Their beliefs prompted Christian critics to brand them as Jews, Muslims, and Manichaeans but it is likely that their opponents employed these as pejorative appellations meant as terms of abuse, rather than as an accurate reflection of their beliefs.
+Examples of the disputed doctrines of the Paulicians include debate as to how they perceived the nature of God, the nature of Christ, and debate surrounding their worship rituals.